vishandi/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     2. Test case: `viewSchedule 1`<br>
-       Expected: First person's schedule is shown in the right panel.
+       Expected: First person's schedule is shown in the schedule panel.
 The name of the first person is shown in the status message.

     3. Test case: `viewSchedule 0`<br>
        Expected: No change in the GUI.
 Error detail is shown in the status message.